-Nottingham City Council recognises its duty as a Local Authority and land owner to protect and enhance biodiversity, a 'biodiversity duty' of all public bodies as highlighted by the Natural Environment and Rural Communities Act (NERC; 2006).
-It is our aim to ensure that everyone has a chance to enjoy and benefit from nature now and in the future.
-The Biodiversity Officers provide advice and expertise to ensure that space is made for nature within city boundaries, ensuring that residents and visitors are able to enjoy a wealth of natural surroundings.
+Nottingham City Council recognises its duty as a Local Authority and landowner to protect and enhance biodiversity, a 'biodiversity duty' of all public bodies as highlighted by the Natural Environment and Rural Communities Act (NERC; 2006).
+We aim to ensure that everyone has a chance to enjoy and benefit from nature now and in the future.
+The Biodiversity Officers provide advice and expertise to ensure that space is made for nature within city boundaries, ensuring that residents and visitors can enjoy a wealth of natural surroundings.

 Nottingham City Council is a member of Nottinghamshire Biodiversity Action Group.
 A local strategic group that works together to protect and enhance wildlife locally and deliver the Nottinghamshire Biodiversity Action Plan.

 By working in partnership with a number of external organisations such as such as Nottinghamshire Wildlife Trust, Environment Agency, Groundwork, TCV (formerly BTCV), Natural England and the Sherwood Forest Trust, Nottingham City Council strives to play a proactive role across the City to help protect and enhance our biodiversity and areas of natural greenspace.

 Protected species are a material consideration in the planning process and the National Planning Policy Framework (NPPF) and Nottingham City's 'saved' Local Plan and Aligned Core Strategy also have policies that serve to protect valuable habitats and notable species.